 The real kicker for muscle growth is that your body is a fine piece of machinery, and to better prepare itself for future metabolic stress, it adapts by adding cells to the muscle fibers which makes them bigger and stronger.

 The process of building lean muscle mass requires protein synthesis to exceed protein breakdown in each 24 hour period.

-Now – what does this have to do with losing body fat as well?
+What does this have to do with losing body fat as well?
 This is where it gets tricky.
-The concept of “eating big to get big” isn’t rocket science and is what most athletes practice during a bulking season or a stretch of time when they don’t care about adding body fat, but are simply trying to get huge.
+The concept of “eating big to get big” isn’t rocket science and is what most athletes practice during a bulking season or a period when they don’t care about adding body fat but are simply trying to get huge.

 Achieving optimal body composition also means reducing body fat, which requires you to enter a calorie deficit.
 A calorie deficit simply means that your body is burning more calories than you are consuming.

 If you do not enter a calorie deficit it will be impossible to shed body fat.
 It’s as simple as that.
-However, there are a few negatives pertaining to muscle growth that occur when in a calorie deficit:
+However, there are a few negative results that affect muscle growth that will occur while in a calorie deficit: